lennykioko/lennykioko.github.io/README.md

 All the wonderful people who have supported me along the way...thank you.

 ### License
-The repo uses an MIT license
+The app uses an MIT license